Dagny Johnson Key Largo Hammock Botanical State Park

 A NOTE FROM THE MANAGER

 Previously known as one of Key Largo’s “best-kept secrets,” this park has become a favorite of locals and tourists alike.
+Winter months make it a perfect excursion with mild temperatures and no mosquitoes.
 Visitors quickly become stewards for the environment, as it is home to 84 protected species of plants and animals.
-Created to protect the unique status as a tropical hardwood forest in the United States, the park’s focal point is a self-guided nature walk along the main trail.
+Created to protect the unique status as a tropical hardwood forest in the United States, the park’s focal point is a self-guided nature walk or bike ride along the main trail.
 At the “circle” one will find a native plant butterfly garden and a picnic table (please pack out your trash).
-In early fall, visitors may still need insect repellent and long sleeves and pants to ward off the mosquitoes.
-As the warm rainy season gives way to the cooler dry season, the mosquitoes will disappear.

-The Port Bougainville Trail extension lengthens your walk by one or two miles on the loop trail.
-Use of this trail no longer needs a backcountry permit, but visitors must stay on the designated path.
-Additional backcountry trails may be explored simply by completing a backcountry permit at the John Pennekamp Coral Reef State Park Ranger Station.
+The Port Bougainville Trail consists of a two-mile loop trail which has a half-loop option.
+Additional backcountry trails in the northern section of the park may be explored simply by completing a backcountry permit at the John Pennekamp Coral Reef State Park Ranger Station.

 - The main entrance and marked nature trail at Dagny Johnson Key Largo Hammock Botanical State Park is located on Monroe County Road 905, approximately .5 miles north of County Road 905's intersection with U.S. Highway 1 at Mile Marker 106.